 A system that violates the health of its workers and those they serve should not be called a “health-care” system.
 It is a system of damage-control.
 Employers are free to sicken, injure, and kill workers, and the medical system manages the resulting damage.

-In The Shock Doctrine, the Rise of Disaster Capitalism (2007), Naomi Klein explained how the business class exploit social crises for profit.
+In Disaster Capitalism (2007), Naomi Klein explained how the business class exploit social crises for profit.

 While populations are reeling and disoriented, their economies are pillaged in a capitalist feeding frenzy.
 Public wealth is handed to the private sector and private debt is transferred to the public sector.
 A few become fabulously wealthy, and the majority are impoverished.
 By the time the population recovers, the economy has been looted and the theft sanctioned by law.